phoeniX-Digital-Design/phoeniX/README.md

 ## Features
 <div align="justify">

- - **Classic 5-stage pipline**
+ - **Classic DLX pipline**

- The classic 5-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages.
+ The classic DLX 5-stage pipeline in a processor improves instruction throughput by dividing execution into sequential stages.
 By incorporating data forwarding and bypassing options (such as forwarding data from execution, memory or writeback stage) the pipeline minimizes stalls caused by data hazards.
 As a result, the pipeline achieves higher performance, reduced stalls, and improved instruction-level parallelism, enabling concurrent processing of independent instructions.

- - **Distributed Control**
+ - **Self Control Logic in Modules**

 Distributed control logic refers to a design approach in which the control signals required for instruction execution are generated within the individual blocks the processor core, eliminating the need for a centralized control unit.
 In this approach, each building block is responsible for generating and managing its own control signals based on the current instruction being processed.
 There are several benefits to this decentralized control mechanism.